The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

 To understand this result, we look at the constraints from individual observables for $\gfs$.
-For $\cfq$, half of the information comes from scales below 2 $\hMpc$; for $\cfm$, below 3 $\hMpc$; for $\mcf$, below 6 $\hMpc$; and for $\wprp$, below $\simo10 \hMpc$ (for $\upf$, this is $\simo20 \hMpc$).
-Given that $\cfm$ contains much more information than $\cfq$, it seems that $\cfm$ is driving the large amount of information on $\gfs$ at small scales, perhaps with contributions from combinations of the other observables.
-We also look at the constraints on the individual key cosmological parameters $\om$, $\sig$, and $\gf$; for the five-observable constraint for each of these, half of the information comes from scales below $\simo 2-4 \, \hMpc$, indicating that small scales contribute to improved constraints on all of these parameters individually which in turn aids in constraining $\gfs$.
-We also see that the contribution from small scales is less significant for observable combinations containing only standard statistics.
-For $\cfm + \cfq$, the precision nearly flattens out for scales below $\simo 1 \, \hMpc$ for all parameters.
-Including $\wprp$ does add some constraining power at small scales, particularly for $\gf$ and $\gfs$.
-Finally, adding in $\upf$ and $\mcf$ accesses a significant amount of additional information at smaller scales, particularly for $\om$ and $\sig$.
+For $\cfm$, half of the information comes from scales below $\simo$2.25 $\hMpc$; for $\mcf$, below $\simo$5.75 $\hMpc$; and for $\wprp$, below $\simo15 \hMpc$.
+Thus, $\cfm$ is driving the large amount of information on $\gfs$ at small scales, with a contribution from $\mcf$.
+We also look at the constraints on the individual key cosmological parameters $\om$, $\sig$, and $\gf$; for the five-observable constraint, half the information on $\sig$ comes from scales below $\simo$3.3$\hMpc$; on $f$ below $\simo$6.5$\hMpc$; and on $\om$ below $\simo$10$\hMpc$.
+Thus, the small-scale constraints on $\gfs$ are driven mainly by the ability of small scales to constrain $\sig$.
+Looking at the commonly used statistic combination $\cfm + \cfq$, we see that the precision nearly flattens out for scales below $\simo 10 \, \hMpc$ for $\om$ and $\sig$.
+Including $\wprp$ adds significant constraining power at small scales for all of the parameters; we discuss this further below.
+Finally, adding in $\upf$ and $\mcf$ accesses a significant amount of additional information at smaller scales, in particular for $\om$ and $\sig$.